java-a/lab11/README.md

 ### What is Markdown?

-A Markdown file is nothing but plain text using a lightweight syntax so that it can be easily converted to HTML.
-For example, the document you are reading now is rendered automatically from `README.md`.
+A Markdown file (`*.md`) is nothing but plain text using a lightweight syntax so that it can be easily converted to HTML.
+For example, the document you are reading now is rendered automatically from `README.md` (compare with [README.md](https://raw.githubusercontent.com/java-a/lab11/master/README.md) to see how it works).
 The syntax of Markdown is extremely simple, which makes it perfect for writing documentations.
 Some quick tricks: `**strong**` would be rendered to **strong**, `*italic*` to *italic*, etc.

 The syntax for a table is a bit more complex.
 Take the following table as an example: